Moderna to seek U.S. and EU authorization for its vaccine on Monday

 Both the Moderna and Pfizer vaccines proved more effective than anticipated and were far superior to the 50% benchmark set by the U.S. Food and Drug Administration (FDA).

 Independent advisers to the FDA are scheduled to meet on Dec.
-17 to review Moderna’s trial data and make a recommendation to the FDA.
-They will meet on Dec.
-10 to review Pfizer’s data.
+10 to review Pfizer’s data and make a recommendation to the U.S. regulator.
+They will review Moderna’s data a week later.

-Shortly after gaining emergency use authorization, Moderna expects the vaccine to be shipped to distribution points throughout the United States by the government’s Operation Warp Speed program and McKesson Corp, a drug distributor contracted by the U.S. government.
+Soon after getting the green light, Moderna expects its vaccine to be shipped to distribution points across the United States by the government’s Operation Warp Speed program and drug distributor McKesson Corp.

 CONSISTENT ACROSS AGE AND ETHNICITY

 Moderna said the 196 COVID-19 cases in its trial included 33 adults over 65 years old and 42 volunteers from racially diverse groups, including 29 Latinos, 6 Blacks, 4 Asian Americans and 3 multiracial participants.
-There was one death related to COVID-19 in the placebo group.
+There was one death related to COVID-19 in the placebo group during the trial.

+“This is as black and white as an effect on a population will be.
+Your chances of actually being sick if you’ve been vaccinated are decreased 20-fold,” said Moderna’s Zaks.

-Azra Ghani, chair in infectious disease epidemiology at Imperial College London, said Monday’s details from Moderna confirmed the vaccine was highly efficient, including against severe cases.
+Azra Ghani, chair in infectious disease epidemiology at Imperial College London, said Monday’s details confirmed the vaccine was highly effective, including against severe cases.

 “Whilst this does not exclude some risk of severe disease after vaccination given the relatively small number of severe cases, these results suggest very high efficacy,” she said.

-Zaks said the vaccine has been developed during a period of “political acrimony” and having a highly effective vaccine may go a long way toward erasing some of that distrust.

-“This is as black and white as an effect on a population will be.
-Your chances of actually being sick if you’ve been vaccinated are decreased 20-fold,” he said.

-Moderna reported no new side effects since its interim analysis.
-Based on that analysis, the most common side effects were fatigue, injection site redness and pain, headache and body aches, which rose after the second dose and were short-lived.
+Moderna reported no new side effects since its interim analysis, which showed the most common side effects were fatigue, injection site redness and pain, headache and body aches, which rose after the second dose and were short-lived.

-Zaks said the vaccine caused significant flu-like symptoms in some participants, which, he said, “goes hand-in-hand with having such a potent vaccine.”
-But it has not caused any significant safety concerns so far.
+Zaks said the vaccine caused significant flu-like symptoms in some participants which, “goes hand-in-hand with having such a potent vaccine.”
+But it has not caused any significant safety concerns so far, he said.

 Moderna plans to start a new trial to test the vaccine in adolescents before the end of the year, followed by another in even younger volunteers early in 2021.
 It hopes to have the vaccine available for adolescents by September, Zaks said.